Research

 -

-Secure performance boosters for decentralized resource markets: Develop secure sidechain-based frameworks for boosting performance and improving scalability of Web 3.0 applications, in particular the paradigm of blockchain-based resource markets.
+Secure performance boosters for Web 3.0: Develop secure sidechain-based frameworks for boosting performance and improving scalability of Web 3.0 applications, in particular the paradigm of blockchain-based resource markets and AMMs.
 This is in addition to laying down foundations of modular provable security for these systems.
-More about our sidechain-based performance booster framework, chainBoost, can be found in our (paper, EuroS&P 2024).
+More about our sidechain-based performance booster framework, chainBoost, can be found in our (paper, EuroS&P 2024) and (paper).
 We further develop competitive online policies for collateral management in layer-two protocols and their applications that can be found in our (paper, AFT 2024).

 Basing cryptography on biochemical assumptions: Construct bounded-query memory devices, or consumable tokens, from proteins, and use them in various cryptographic applications such as digital lockers and bounded-execution programs.
 More about these biological consumable tokens, their security and applications, can be found in our (paper, Eurocrypt 2022).
 Also, for a comparison of the no-cloning principle of unclonable polymers and that of quantum computing, in terms of building unclonable cryptography, check our (paper, Secrypt 2023).
 In a more recent (paper, CSCML 2024), we show how consumable tokens can be used to contruct password-authenticated cryptography.